 - How do you protect it?
 We look after your personal information at all times by using appropriate security and technical controls.
 Anyone who works with us handling your data has to comply with strict standards of European data protection law.
 All our people are trained to respect your data.

 - How long will you hold it?
 Where we are using your data to send you marketing information, we will hold it for 7 years as we understand that we may not supply you with Gas during this whole time period, but you may switch to a different supplier during this time and then switch back to us.
 By retaining this data this will enable a very smooth switch back to Flogas.

 - What do you hold?
 You can ask us at any time what information we hold about you; just drop us a line at the address below.

 - Who will you give it to?
 We will not sell or distribute your personal information to anyone else unless we have your permission or are required by law to a person authorised to obtain data under specific legislation.
 If you wish for us to transfer your personal information to a third party (e.g. another service provider), we will provide personal information held by us for you to pass to that third party.

 - Still not happy?
 We will always try to resolve your concerns.
 In the unlikely event that you are still concerned, you can contact the Information Commissioner.
-Contact details for the Information Commissioner, as well as information on the Data Protection Act 1998, may be found at the Information Commissioner's , may be found at the Information Commissioner's web site www.ico.org.uk
+Contact details for the Information Commissioner, as well as information on the relevant Data Protection and ePrivacy Laws and Regulations, may be found at the Information Commissioner's, may be found at the Information Commissioner's web site www.ico.org.uk